OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 </span>

 Note that chemical and nutrient pollution have both land-based (within 3 nautical miles) and ocean-based (within the entire 200 nautical mile EEZ) elements.
 This is because how pollution affects different goals will depend on the spatial scale of the goal's activity.
-Some goals occur far from shore, and nutrient and chemical pollution should be included for all offshore waters: FIS, MAR, ECO, and SPP.
+Some goals occur far from shore, and nutrient and chemical pollution should be included for all offshore waters; for example FIS, MAR, ECO, and SPP.
 However, some goals are really only relevant nearshore, so nutrient and chemical pollution should only be included close to the shoreline (3nm in the global study): AO, CS, CP, TR, ICO, LSP, HAB.

 These distinctions won't always apply for smaller-scale assessments.
-For example, in the US West Coast study (Halpern *et al.* 2014), we did not distinguish between offshore and 3nm and therefore only used the `po_nutrients` data layer.
+For example, the US West Coast study (Halpern *et al.* 2014) did not distinguish between offshore and 3nm and therefore only used the `po_nutrients` data layer.

->Some pressure data are the same or closely-related to data for goals.
-For example, the **Wild-Caught Fisheries** goal model requires catch data, which may be the same data source for information on commercial high- and low-bycatch data, which are used as pressures layers that affect **Livelhoods and Economies** and **Biodiversity**.
-In global assessments, the **Clean Waters** goal is very much linked to pressures layers because the input layers for its status are used as pressure layers.
-Trash pollution is a pressure that affects **Tourism and Reacreation**, **Lasting Special Places**, **Livelihoods and Economies,** and **Species**.
-It is important to remember these linkages as you go through the data discovery process.
+>Some pressure data are the same or closely-related to data for goals, often due to data limitations.
+For example, the Wild-Caught Fisheries goal model requires catch data, which may be the same data source for information on commercial high- and low-bycatch data, which are used as pressures layers that affect Livelihoods and Economies and Biodiversity.
+In global assessments, the Clean Waters goal is very much linked to pressures layers because the input layers for its status are used as pressure layers.
+Trash pollution is a pressure that affects Tourism and Recreation, Lasting Special Places, Livelihoods and Economies, and Species.
+It is important to remember these links as you go through the data discovery process.

 >You should also start searching for pressures data independent from data for goals.
 An example would be how climate change impacts will appear in various places in your assessment.
-Climate change pressures layers can include UV radiation, sea surface temperature (SST), sea-level rise (SLR), and ocean acidification, and these impacts might affect such goals as **Natural Products**, **Carbon Storage**, **Coastal Protection**, **Sense of Place**, **Livelihoods and Economies**, and **Biodiversity**.
-These linkages will become more clear as you go through the OHI+ assessment process.
+Climate change pressures layers can include UV radiation, sea surface temperature, sea-level rise, and ocean acidification, and these impacts might affect such goals as Natural Products, Carbon Storage, Coastal Protection, Sense of Place, Livelihoods and Economies, and Biodiversity.
+These links will become more clear as you go through the OHI+ assessment process.

 #### Pressures matrix

-Independent from local pressure layers, you will develop a Pressures Matrix table that establishes the relationships between stressors and goals, i.e. how each pressure measure affects each goal, or an individual habitat type or natural product categories within a goal.
+Independent from the pressures data layers, you will modify the Pressures Matrix table that establishes the relationships between stressors and goals, i.e. how each pressure measure affects each goal, or distinct components of a goal (e.g. an individual habitat type or natural product).
 It uses a _rank from 1-3 to weight how strongly a given pressure affects a goal or sub-goal relative to all the other pressures affecting it_.

 >It is easy to confuse the weights with pressure data layers.
-But pressure weights should not be applied to the regions, only to the goals.
+But pressure weights assigned in the pressures matrix are based on how strongly those pressures affect each goal; the weights are not different across regions (region-specific data are stored in the data layers).
+Read on for further explanation.

 The rank weights used in the pressures matrix were determined by Halpern *et al*.
 2012 (*Nature*) based on scientific literature and expert opinion (see Supplemental Table S28 of *Halpern et al. 2012*).
 For example, commercial high and low bycatch are categorical values that were set based on fishing gear type.
 This began as a list of gear types used, producing a range of potential bycatch frequencies (from local reports when possible), which can be rescaled.
 In the pressures matrix ranks are categorized as follows: